 Compared to the previous diagrams, which are organized per type of Workload, this one uses the logical grouping provided by Resource Groups.
 You simply generate a tab per resource group.

-Cloudockit also generates a global diagram that contains everything in your Azure Subscription.
-The global diagram enables you to see an overview of all the resources you have in your Azure subscription.
-It is also a good starting point if you have a messy environment you want to clean-up.
+Cloudockit also generates global diagrams that contain everything in your Azure Subscription.
+The global architecture diagram enables you to see an overview of all the resources you have in your Azure subscription.
+It is also a good starting point if you have a messy environment you want to clean up.
 Cloudockit automatically generates two types of Global diagrams: one with all the details and one with a high-level overview.

-Cloudockit is compatible with both Draw.io and Visio.
-We choose this path as we strongly believe you should not waste time to learn new diagraming tools.
-Draw.io and Visio are one of the most popular diagramming software on the market.
-Existing tools like draw.io and Visio have plenty of built-in features that are leveraged by Cloudockit.
+Cloudockit is compatible with diagrams.net, Lucidchart, and Visio.
+We choose this path as we strongly believe you should not waste time learning new diagraming tools.
+The 3 tools are the most popular diagramming software on the market.
+Existing tools like diagrams.net, Visio, and Lucidchart have plenty of built-in features that are leveraged by Cloudockit.